ChadKeating/CamelotExpansionPack/README.md

 GameTraining
 ============

-GDT Mod, adding the ability for staff to get trained each time they
+GDT Mod, adding the ability for staff to gain training points each time they make a game.